-- 1. This is an appeal to the Tax Appeals Commission ("the Commission") by ("the Appellant") against assessments to income tax for the 2011 and 2012 tax years raised by the Revenue Commissioners ("the Respondent"). - 2.
+- 1. This is an appeal to the Tax Appeals Commission ("the Commission") by Appellant") against an assessment to income tax for the 2011 tax year raised by the Revenue Commissioners ("the Respondent"). - 2.
 In accordance with the provisions of sections 949U and 949AN of the Taxes Consolidation Act 1997 ("TCA 1997"), this appeal is determined without a hearing.